HorizenOfficial/horizen-academy-v2/docs/fundamentals/how-do-blockchains-work.md

 ### Consensus Layer

-The consensus layer is where a blockchains consensus mechanism exists.
+The consensus layer is where a blockchain consensus mechanism exists.
 It is the most critical layer of a blockchain as it is where the rules and incentives are decided for nodes to validate transactions and update the state of the ledger.

 **There are multiple consensus mechanisms, the most common of which are illustrated below:**